isomerpages/singapore-customs-cms/_registration-security-lodgement/Security Lodgement/how-to-lodge-security.md

 ---
 # How to Lodge Guarantee

-You can lodge the security in the form of a Banker’s Guarantee (BG), Finance Company Guarantee or an Insurance Bond.
+You can lodge the security in the form of a Banker’s Guarantee, Finance Company Guarantee or an Insurance Bond.

 You are strongly encouraged to apply for the guarantee with any of the participating financial institutions on the eGuarantee@Gov programme.
 Please refer to [eGuarantee@Gov ](http://www.eguarantee.gov.sg/) for the full list of participating financial institutions.